-St. John Damascene defines prayer as "the raising of one's mind and heart to God or the requesting of a suitable good," [2] while St John Climacus views it as an "intimate conversation and union with God."
-[3]
+St. John Damascene defines prayer as "the raising of one's mind and heart to God or the requesting of a suitable good" (De fide orthodoxa, III, 24), while St. John Climacus views it as "intimate conversation and union with God" (Scala paradisi, 28).
+Saint Teresa of the Child Jesus defines prayer as "an impulse of the heart, a simple gaze directed towards heaven, a cry of recognition and love, both amid trials and amid joys" (Autobiographical Manuscript C, 25).